Hierarchical Control for Head-to-Head Autonomous Racing: Experiments

 \subsubsection{Fixed Trajectory Multi-Agent Reinforcement Learning}

 The fixed trajectory MARL controller, referred to as ``Fixed-RL," is a learning-based counterpart to Fixed-LQNG.
-Control inputs are computed using a deep RL policy trained to track precomputed checkpoints that are fixed prior to the race.
+Control inputs are computed using a deep RL policy trained to track precomputed checkpoints that are fixed before the race.